 As you may have heard, podcasting is making a comeback and more people are listening to podcasts in the United States than ever before.
 Maybe you’re looking to start a podcast and want to do some research, or you want to convince your boss that podcasting should be an important part of your marketing strategy.
 Or maybe you’re just curious why more and more people are attracted to a form of media that doesn’t involve a screen.
-I’ve been curious myself, so I decided to round up a few key research findings about who is listening to podcasts in 2015.
+I’ve been curious myself, so I decided to round up a few key research findings about who is listening to podcasts these days.

 [contextly_auto_sidebar]Overall, an estimated 46 million Americans over the age of 12 now listen to podcasts on a monthly basis.
 That’s 17% of the 12+ US population, up from 12% in 2013.
 That’s a lot of people!
 They listen during their morning commute on the train, in their car while they’re running or at the gym, or while doing household chores.